RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/selfstudy.md

 ![Could not load image.](img/SelfStudy_InteractiveMode.png)

 We need to add a _proof_ environment to the input file as depicted above.
 With the keyword **out_game** we can specify a filename and save the current game inside.
 To make the proof interactive, we use the keyword **interactive**.
-Note that this way the CryptoVerif will ask in the console for the next command and thereby ignores the rest inside the _proof_ environment.
+Note that this way CryptoVerif will ask in the console for the next command instead of continuing with the rest of the _proof_ environment.
 If you delete the **interactive** keyword, CryptoVerif would follow this given proof structure.
-You can take this part which is ignored to know what commands you should type in the console in interactive mode of CryptoVerif.
+You can take this part which is ignored to know what commands you should type in the console in CryptoVerif's interactive mode.

 You can apply a cryptographic assumption on a function using a command like **crypto assumption(function)**.
 This will apply the defined equivalence (compare _ind\_cpa(enc)_ in the chapter **First Proof**).
 In our example, we will apply the ROM assumption on the hashfunction _hash_ first.
 The second cryptographic assumption we apply is the UF-CMA assumption on the signature function _sign_.
 The protocol uses this signature function multiple times, and therefore we also want to apply the assumption multiple times.
 We need to indicate this by adding a star at the end of the command.
 In interactive mode, you can type the command **success** at any time and CryptoVerif will try to prove the queries.
 When you type the command **success** after applying the two assumptions mentioned before, you can see that the queries for excluding _malicious accepts_ can already be proven at this point.
 The remaining queries for the secrecy of _keyA_ and _keyB_ remain unproven.
 Use the command **simplify** to simplify the current game.
 At this point, this would remove the events from the current game as they are no longer needed.
 Next, apply the CDH assumption on the function _exp_.
 After this you can use the command **success** again, and you will see that now all queries have been proven.

-During interactive mode, the command **quit** can be used to leave interactive mode and CryptoVerif continues non-interactively.
+During interactive mode, the command **quit** can be used to leave interactive mode.
+Then, CryptoVerif continues with the next commands in the proof environment.

 > ℹ️ Note that CryptoVerif is also able to prove the Signed DH protocol in automatic mode.